caprover/caprover-website/docs/cdd-migration.md

 sidebar_label: CaptainDuckDuck Upgrade
 ---

-Note: This second is only intended if you want to upgrade your CaptainDuckDuck server to CapRover.
+Note: This section is only intended if you want to upgrade your CaptainDuckDuck server to CapRover.

 ### Steps